gatling/gatling/src/sphinx/project/faq.rst

 * **I get some "bad_record_mac" Exceptions over SSL**

-This seems to be a Hostpot JDK7 bug and affects all Java programs, for example: https://github.com/rubygems/rubygems.org/issues/615.
+This seems to be a Hotspot JDK7 bug and affects all Java programs, for example: https://github.com/rubygems/rubygems.org/issues/615.

-OpenJDK 7 and Hostpot JDK8 seem to be fine.
+OpenJDK 7 and Hotspot JDK8 seem to be fine.

 .. _faq-method_too_large: